 - if payment is not received within 7 days, providing you with advice on next steps and likely costs.

 Matters usually take 4-12 weeks from receipt of instructions from you to receipt of payment from the other side, depending on whether or not it is necessary to issue a claim.
 This is on the basis that the other side pays promptly on receipt of Judgement in default.
 If enforcement action is needed, the matter will take longer to resolve.

-Our team has over 13 years of collective experience in delivering high quality debt recovery work for businesses.
-We currently have two members of the team who may work on your matter, supervised by either the Partner and Head of Department, Amy Cusworth, or Managing Partner, Richard Sheppard.
+Our team has over 15 years of collective experience in delivering high quality debt recovery work for businesses.
+The fee earner dealing with your matter shall be supervised by either the Partner and Head of Department, Amy Cusworth, or Managing Partner, Richard Sheppard.